Man4ester/PhoneDictionary/README.md

   *   if a modification
     * adding new functionality, the branch should starts with 'feature/#number ticket + ticket title';
     * fixing old functionality, the branch should starts with 'bugfix/#number ticket + ticket title';
-  * all commits should contains shot description starts with number of the ticket;
+  * all commits should contains shot description;
+  * all titles should starts with number of the ticket;